Fairness in Information Access Systems: Introduction

 Throughout the history of these technologies --- which we treat under the integrated banner of \textbf{information access systems} --- both research and development have been concerned with a range of effects beyond a system's ability to locate individual items that are relevant to a user's information need.
 Research has examined the \emph{diversity} and \emph{novelty} of results \citep{Santos2015-pn, Hurley2011-cg} and the \emph{coverage} of the system, among other concerns.
 In recent years, this concern has extended to the \emph{fairness} of an information access system: are the benefits and resources it provides fairly allocated between different people or organizations it affects?
 Does it introduce or reproduce harms, particularly harms distributed in an unfair or unjust way?
 This challenge is connected to the broader set of research on fairness in sociotechnical systems generally and AI systems more particularly \citep{Mitchell2020-mt, Barocas2019-ft}, but information access systems have their own set of particular challenges and possibilities.

 Fairness is not an entirely new concern for information access; various fairness problems can be connected to topics with long precedent in the information retrieval and recommender systems literature.
 In the context of information retrieval, \citet{Friedman1996-mn} and \citet{Introna2000-ov} recognized the potential for search engines to embed social, political, and moral values in their ranking functions.
-In order to assess the impact of such values, \citet{Mowshowitz2002-ipm-assessing} developed a metric to measure a search engine's deviation from an ideal exposure of content. \citet{Azzopardi2008-et} proposed the notion document \textit{retrievability} and investigated the skew in this distribution for different retrieval systems.
-Work on \emph{popularity bias} \citep{Celma2008-me, Zhao2013-ts, Canamares2018-ki}, along with attempts to ensure quality and equity in \emph{long-tail recommendations} \citep{Ferraro2019-gh}, can be viewed as a type of fairness problem: the system should not inordinately favor popular, well-known, and possibly well-funded content creators.
+In order to assess the impact of such values, \citet{Mowshowitz2002-ipm-assessing} developed a metric to measure a search engine's deviation from an ideal exposure of content.
+Although conversations often focus on bias in algorithmic ranking, \citet{Vaughan2007-ox} and \citet{Vaughan2004-fd} note that bias can be introduced because of biased crawling and indexing; in particular, they describe, writing in the 2000s, how Chinese webpages were under-indexed by search engines.
+These observations led to discussion amongst legal scholar about regulation of search engines \citep{Goldman2005-sj,Pasquale2006-mn}. \citet{Azzopardi2008-et} proposed the notion document \textit{retrievability} and investigated the skew in this distribution for different retrieval systems.
+Work on \emph{popularity bias} \citep{Celma2008-me, Zhao2013-ts, Canamares2018-ki} and rich-get-richer effects \citep{Cho2005-hi}, along with attempts to ensure quality and equity in \emph{long-tail recommendations} \citep{Ferraro2019-gh}, can be viewed as a type of fairness problem: the system should not inordinately favor popular, well-known, and possibly well-funded content creators.
 In a group recommendation, one common objective is to ensure that the various members of a group are treated fairly \citep{Kaya2020-lv}.

 The work on fair information access that we present here goes beyond these problems to examine how various forms of unfairness --- particularly those that arise from \emph{social biases} \citep{Olteanu2019-sj} --- can make their way in to the data, algorithms, and outputs of information access systems.
 These biases can affect many different stakeholders of an information access system; \citet{Burke2017-ne} distinguishes between \emph{provider}- and \emph{consumer}-side fairness, and other individuals or organizations affected by an information access system may have further fairness concerns.